NnajiChimuanya/klever-backend/README.md

 ### POST: `/creditWinner`

-Requires the winner's Address in request body
+Requires the winner's Address in request body.
+The developer is the ADMIN who credits the winner of the bet.

 ```
 app.post("/creditWinner", async(req, res) => {